air-wreck/ezlibc/README.md

 gcc -std=c89 -fPIC -shared -o lib/ezlibc-math.so src/math.c
 ```

+Note that you'll need to compile the IO library with `-m32`.
+If you want to compile IO for OS X, you'll need to specify `-D_OSX` (otherwise, it defaults to Linux).

 ### testing
 Unit tests are currently being done in Python, because that's pretty nice.
 To run a specific test (like the `math` library), just run the test file from the project root: